hydrobricks/hydrobricks-doc/doc/basics.rst

-Discretizing by elevation is sufficient for the melt model ``'degree_day'``, but a discretization by elevation and aspect is required when using the melt model ``'degree_day_aspect'`` and a discretization by elevation and radiation is reauired for the melt model ``'temperature_index'``.
+Discretizing by elevation is sufficient for the melt model ``'degree_day'``, but a discretization by elevation and aspect is required when using the melt model ``'degree_day_aspect'`` and a discretization by elevation and radiation is required for the melt model ``'temperature_index'``.
+See :ref:`melt models<melt-models>`.

+We recommand that the glacier spans 10 elevation bands (Schaefli et al., 2005).
+This gives a hint for the optimal elevation band height.
+Furthermore, the minimum and maximum band elevation should be slightly smaller, respectively bigger the elevations found in the catchment.

-For example, to discretize the study area spanning an elevation range of 1900 m to 2900 m into elevation bands of 40 m of height and aspect categories, we use:
+For example, to discretize a study area spanning an elevation range of 1912 m to 2893 m, with a glacier ranging from 2480 m to 2890 m, we use a minimum band elevation of 1900 m, a maximum band elevation of 2900 m and elevation bands of 40 m of height.
+We also choose to discretize by aspect.
+This gives the following function call:

 .. code-block:: python